Didgeridoohan/BikeTracker/README.md

 To save a little bit of battery the power-LED has been desoldered.

 ### MKR GPS Shield
 This connects easily through the provided I2C cable and the I2C port on both the main board and the GPS module.
 No soldering required.
-The connector uses digital 7 pin, and this is used as a GPS wakeup pin.
+The connector uses digital pin 7, and this is used to wake up the GPS board when sleeping.

 ### ADXL345 Accelerometer
 The following pins are connected between the two boards.